mavengences/Root_Driver_Data/README.md

 compared to "driver" values.
 I will also create a hash-map (python dictionary-list) where each driver name is the primary key.
 Under each primary key, There will be python lists corresponding to the number of trips that they have taken.
 The Driver parse function parses the driver row and returns name while the trip parse function will parse the trip rows and append data to the hash map called "int_output_dict".
 Assert statements with corresponding test cases are used after every function to ensure that the code is running as expected.
+I chose to use a python dictionary for the overall data structure because dictionaries are called via name such as "Bob" instead of number ex [0].
+That way, If I want to see Bob's trip data, I can call ["bob"]["trip data"] instead of creating a for loop and searching over the entire list [0-3] for the name "bob".
+That being said, both lists and dictionaries have their advantages/disadvantages.
+The disadvantage for using dictionaries was that final sorting procedures would be difficult since python does not have a native library to sort dictionaries.

 ```
 def driver_parse(driver_string):